CMASCenter/pcluster-cmaq/README.md

 ```

 ### For the 12km SE Domain, copy the input data and then untar it, or use the pre-install script in the pcluster configuration file.
+### Note: it is faster to copy all of the data to an S3 bucket without using tar.gz

 ```
 cd /shared/